Ground Lamb Bowls with Tzatziki & Lemon Orzo are a Greek-inspired healthy dinner that’s got the flavors of a gyro sandwich, all piled into one bowl.

 - Meanwhile, make the tzatziki sauce.

 - Place cucumber in a strainer and salt it with 1 tsp kosher salt.
 Let it drain for 20 minutes, then press out all of the excess liquids with the back of a spoon.
-Combine the cucumber with the remaining ingredients and refrigerate until ready to serve.
+Combine the cucumber with the yogurt, garlic, mint, dill and lemon juice, and refrigerate until ready to serve.

 - Add the orzo to the boiling water and cook for about 10 minutes, until al dente.
 Drain and drizzle with olive oil.
 Add lemon zest and season with salt and pepper, to taste.

 - While the orzo is cooking, heat 1 TBSP olive oil in a large cast iron skillet over medium-high heat.
 Add onion and cook until translucent, 2-3 minutes.
 Add garlic and cook 30 seconds longer, until fragrant.

 - Add lamb, cumin and oregano and season with a pinch of salt and pepper.
 Cook, breaking up with a spoon until fully cooked, about 8-10 minutes.